Nissan Murano: Fourth generation (Z53; 2025)

 The fourth-generation Murano was unveiled on October 16, 2024, for the 2025 model year.
-The updated model bears a strong resemblance to the Nissan Ariya electric crossover, and incorporates many modern features that were not previously available on the Murano, including ventilated and massaging front seats, dual 12.3-inch instrument cluster and infotainment displays, wireless Apple CarPlay and Android Auto connectivity, Nissan ProPilot Assist 1.0 and 1.1, and a color heads-up display.
+The updated model bears a strong resemblance to the Ariya electric crossover, and incorporates many modern features that were not previously available on the Murano, including ventilated and massaging front seats, dual 12.3-inch instrument cluster and infotainment displays, wireless Apple CarPlay and Android Auto connectivity, Nissan ProPilot Assist 1.0 and 1.1, and a color heads-up display.

 The powertrain consisting of a 3.5-liter Nissan VQ35DE V6 engine and a continuously variable transmission used on all previous generations of the Murano has been replaced with a 2.0-liter turbocharged Nissan KR20DDET engine with variable compression technology, shared with the Nissan Altima and Infiniti QX50.
-It is the first Nissan model to pair this engine with a 9-speed automatic transmission.
+It is the first Nissan model to pair this engine with a nine-speed automatic transmission.
 Intended for the North American market, the 2025 Murano is available in SV, SL, and Platinum trim levels.
-The Murano SV model is available in both front-wheel drive and all-wheel drive configurations, while SL and Platinum grades is available exclusively in an all-wheel drive configuration.
+The Murano SV model is available in both front-wheel drive and all-wheel drive configurations, while SL and Platinum grades are available exclusively in an all-wheel drive configuration.

 The front-wheel drive configuration was discontinued for 2026, with all Muranos having all-wheel drive as standard.

+The Murano was reintroduced in Japan on June 3, 2026, where it is imported from the US in left-hand drive configuration.
+It is offered in sole SV trim with the KR20DDET engine and AWD is standard.